Ventolin

 If you are below the age of 18, our medical team advise you to speak to your doctor for advice.

-You should also let your medical provider know if you are taking any other medications that could interfere with the active ingredients in Ventolin.
+You should also inform your medical provider if you are taking any other medications that may interact with the active ingredients in Ventolin.

 How To Use Ventolin Inhalers?

-Always use Ventolin as instructed by your health provider.
+Always use Ventolin as instructed by your healthcare provider.

-Ventolin is available as a dry powder as Ventolin Accuhaler, or an aerosol as Ventolin Evohaler.
+Ventolin is available as a dry powder in Ventolin Accuhaler or as an aerosol in Ventolin Evohaler.
 Your doctor will determine which one is most suitable for you.

-To relieve acute asthma symptoms, you should begin with 1 or 2 puffs of Ventolin.
-Your doctor or asthma nurse will tell you how many puffs of Ventolin you need to take and when you should take it.
+To relieve acute asthma symptoms, start with 1 or 2 puffs of Ventolin.
+Your doctor or asthma nurse will instruct you on the number of puffs of Ventolin to take and when to take them.

-The maximum dosage for adults is 8 puffs within 24 hours.
+The maximum dosage for adults is 8 puffs per day within a 24-hour period.

 Ventolin is usually taken at the onset of asthmatic symptoms.
-Speaking to your doctor about when your asthma symptoms arise can be useful in managing your condition.
+Discussing with your doctor when your asthma symptoms occur can be helpful in managing your condition.

-If you are unsure how much Ventolin you are supposed to take, ask your doctor or asthma nurse.
+If you are unsure how much Ventolin you should take, ask your doctor or asthma nurse.

-When using Ventolin Evohaler for the first time, test first it to ensure that it is working.
+When using Ventolin Evohaler for the first time, test it to ensure it is working properly.
 This is done by shaking it well and then releasing two puffs with the mouthpiece positioned away from your face.

-1. When you are ready to administer the first dose, start off by taking in a slow and deep breathe.
+1. When you are ready to administer the first dose, start by taking a slow, deep breath.

 2. Sit upright or stand up when you release the medication.